alextanhongpin/ideas/README.md

 ## Bloom Filter

 The classic example is using bloom filters to reduce expensive disk (or network) lookups for non-existent keys.
 Another use case is to check if the unique username existed before allowing users to choose that username.
+Repo [here](https://github.com/alextanhongpin/bloom-filter).

 ## Markov Chain Classifier